3rdsingularity/hh-to-bbtautau-tau-hlt-efficiency-studies/README.md

 ## Processing AODs and Generating NTuples

 Given the complexity of AODs, this repository provides scripts for processing AODs into simpler NTuples.
-Two sets of scripts, located in `hlt_bbtautau_trigger_emulation/Process_EB_AODs` and `hlt_bbtautau_trigger_emulation/Process_MC_AODs`, are available for this purpose.
+Two sets of scripts, located in `hlt_bbtautau_trigger_emulation/Process_EB_AODs` and `hlt_bbtautau_trigger_emulation/Process_MC_AODs` , are available for this purpose.
 These scripts draw inspiration from [Jem's tau trigger analysis script](https://gitlab.cern.ch/jguhit/bbtautautriggeranalysis/-/tree/HLT_studies).
 Although the same script theoretically should process both signal and Enhanced Bias (EB) samples, two separate scripts are temporarily provided to process MC and EB AODs, due to some encountered issues.
 For the Enhanced Bias AOD, a weights.root file has to be generated for weighs corresponding to each event using the *makefriends.py* in ```hlt_bbtautau_trigger_emulation/Process_EB_AODs/makefriends.py``` (Credits to Heather Russell).
 You may have to change the path of the weights.xml file and the NTuples.root to get it running.

-## Emulating Trigger Rates
+## Emulating Trigger Rates and efficiency

 To perform trigger rate emulation and assess the rates of various triggers, use the scripts in `hlt_bbtautau_trigger_emulation/di_tau_trigger/Rates_analysis` and `hlt_bbtautau_trigger_emulation/b+tau_trigger/Rates_analysis`.
 These scripts leverage information from a [twiki page](https://studip-ecampus.uni-goettingen.de/dispatch.php/course/details?sem_id=ca1ca2a43d94d8262654e401f8c61553&again=yes) authored by Heather Russell.

 In this project, you can find all the functions required for trigger emulation conveniently located in the *Trigger_functions.py* file.
 To perform rate and efficiency emulation for various trigger chains, you can use the dedicated scripts named *Emulate_\*_\*.py*.
+The script by itself is straightforward.
+It loops over different parameter combinations and emulates the trigger.
+One can change the parameter range, spacing and add new parmeters of the trigger and check for change in efficienies and rates with respect to the default trigger parameters.

+!!!
+Note that the process of converting the root file to a pandas dataframe is memory intensive

 ## Project Status
-The current status of the project is ongoing, with continuous development and refinement of trigger emulation and analysis tools for the $b+\tau$ triggers.
+The current status of the project is ongoing, with continuous development and refinement of emulation and analysis tools for the $b+\tau$ triggers.
 Please refer to the repository for the latest updates and developments.